santhoshpkumar/deeep-learning-ai-solutions/3 Building your Deep Neural Network - Step by Step/readme.md

-In this notebook you will implement all the building blocks of a neural network and use these building blocks in the next assignment to build a neural network of any architecture you want.
-By completing this assignment you will:
+In this notebook you will implement all the building blocks of a neural network and use these building blocks to build a neural network of any architecture you want.
+By completing this you will:

 - Develop an intuition of the over all structure of a neural network.